About Te Haeata

 What is an area of interest map?

 An area of interest is a map used for Treaty settlement purposes only.
-The Crown acknowledges more than one group may have interests in an area of interest.
+The Crown acknowledges that more than one group may have interests in an area of interest.
 Relative interests may vary within that area.
 Area of interest maps are not necessarily intended to be a definitive statement of a group’s interests.

 Mō Te Haeata